We Love Golf!: Gameplay

 We Love Golf! is played by swinging the Wii Remote like a golf club.
 There are numerous courses in the game, including a beach resort and a desert ruin, as well as courses based around pirate and candy themes.

 The game allows players to use Mii avatars as playable characters.
-In addition, a number of Capcom costumes can be unlocked, including ones based on Ace Attorney characters Pearl Fey and Apollo Justice.
+In addition, a number of costumes can be unlocked based on other Capcom franchises, including Ace Attorney, Darkstalkers, Ghosts 'n Goblins, Resident Evil, Street Fighter, and Zack & Wiki: Quest for Barbaros' Treasure.

 The European, North American and Australian releases of the game also feature online play via the Nintendo Wi-Fi Connection.

 Reception

 We Love Golf! received "generally favorable" reviews, according to review aggregator Metacritic.
 In Japan, Famitsu gave it a score of one nine, one eight, one seven, and one eight, for a total of 32 out of 40.